Agent orchestration

 Optional.
 Expand the Additional context for genie section and provide up to ten files as context for the task.

 Optional.
-Click Show optional fields and select Configure genie output for usage in this recipe if you plan to enable your genie to respond with a structured output rather than a plain text response.
+Go to the Configure genie output for usage in this recipe section and provide custom output fields to enable your genie to respond with a structured output rather than a plain text response.
 This allows you to use the output datapills in downstream steps in your recipe.

 Click Save.